pypa/distlib/docs/reference.rst

       has metadata about these extensions, the extensions are also available for import.

-      If the wheels tags indicate it is not compatible with the running Python, a :class:`DistlibException` is raised.
+      If the wheel tags indicate it is not compatible with the running Python, a :class:`DistlibException` is raised.
+(The :meth:`is_compatible`
+      method is used to determine compatibility.)

+      If the wheel is indicated as not suitable for mounting, a :class:`DistlibException` is raised.
+(The :meth:`is_mountable`
+      method is used to determine mountability.)

       :param append: If ``True``, the wheel's pathname is added to the end of ``sys.path``.
 By default, it is added to the beginning.

+      .. note:: Wheels may state in their metadata that they are not intended to be mountable, in which case this method will raise a :class:`DistlibException` with a suitable message.
+If C extensions are extracted, the location for extraction will be under the directory ``dylib-cache`` in the directory returned by :func:`~distlib.util.get_cache_base`.

+         Wheels may be marked by their publisher as unmountable to indicate that running directly from a zip is not supported by the packaged software.

     .. method:: unmount()

       Unmount the wheel so that its contents can no longer be imported directly.
 If the wheel contains C extensions and has metadata about these extensions, the extensions are also made unavailable for import.

+      .. note:: Unmounting does not automatically clean up any extracted C extensions, as that may not be desired (and not possible, on Windows, because the files will be open).
+See the :func:`~distlib.util.get_cache_base` documentation for suggested
+         cleanup scenarios.

     .. method:: verify()